davidjguru/summerhouse/README.md

 $ cd summerhouse #Move to the folder. summerhouse$ ddev start #Run the DDEV build up.
 ```
-And the project will be loaded, configured, enabled and deployed in your local environment.
+And the project will be loaded, configured, enabled and it will run in your local environment.
 You will see the main URLs opening in your browser.
 Please, **remember:** Summer House is **only** for local development.
 It can contain some configs that can be unsecure in other environments.

 You can also download the project from [the releases / tags area of the Github repository](https://github.com/davidjguru/summerhouse/releases), selecting the version and downloading the compressed folder.
 Then you only have to unpack the project and launch DDEV: